 There are many benefits to learning a musical instrument, or learning to sing, and we can help you every step of the way.
-We offer individual or group lessons, and we can also lend you an instrument.
+We offer individual or group lessons, lend instruments and provide bursaries.
 Nobody is too old to learn.
-As well as tutoring children from as young as three years of age, we also offer learning opportunities for the ‘late’ starter.
+We offer tuition to all ages - from as young as three years of age to adults.

-We offer music lessons in groups or for individual pupils in term time.
-Lessons are usually 20 or 30 minutes long and given weekly.
+We offer music lessons in groups or for individual pupils.
+Lessons are usually 20 or 30 minutes long and given weekly in term time.